ezhuk/mqtt-mcp/README.md

 ## Docker

 The MQTT MCP server can be deployed as a Docker container.
-Build the image using the following command:
+Build the image using the `docker build` command:

 ```bash
 docker build -t mqtt-mcp .